 If your loved one has recently been diagnosed with Parkinson’s and you’re looking at your different options of care, we here at Arbour Care can help.
+We have had many years in caring for those with Parkinson’s and have a wealth of knowledge and experience in the area.
+If you have any questions about our care then please get in contact with us today.
+We would be more than happy to help answer any questions that you may have.
 One of the common misconceptions we’ve heard from others is that once a diagnosis has been given, your loved one will need to move into a home to be looked after.
 There is another option for you to consider – live in Parkinson’s home care.

 Our carers will be there for your loved one 24/7.
+If you have any questions about the services that we provide or any of the activities that we carry out then please get in contact with a member of our team today.
 Having a carer available means there is a variety of ways in which they can help such as:

 At Arbour Care, we understand how life changing a disease Parkinson’s can be.
 That’s why we’ve put together a couple of tips for you to consider when looking after our loved one:

 At Arbour Care, we understand that there is no one size fits all approach when it comes to Parkinson’s care.
 We sit down with our clients and carefully outline their needs to understand what the best approach would be to help.
+We understand that this is a difficult decision, we pride ourselves on our levels of care.
+If you would like to know more, then please check out our testimonials section on our website for more information.
 If you’re looking for a live in carer for your loved one suffering from Parkinson’s, then please feel free to get in touch via the contact form above or by ringing 0845 838 1090.

 Our carers are trained and qualified in a range of complex care needs for people of all ages and understand the importance of ensuring great care management for your loved one.
 We are flexible with both long term and short-term contracts so you can ensure you’re getting the right Parkinson’s home care treatment.